Atorvastatin Interactions

 Atorvastatin + red yeast rice

-highRed yeast rice naturally contains monacolin K, which is chemically identical to the prescription statin lovastatin.
-Combining it with atorvastatin effectively stacks two statins, sharply increasing the risk of myopathy, rhabdomyolysis, and liver injury.
+highRed yeast rice naturally contains monacolin K, the same compound as the prescription statin lovastatin.
+Taking it alongside atorvastatin effectively stacks two statins working through the same liver pathway, raising the risk of statin-associated muscle symptoms, rhabdomyolysis, and liver injury.

 Atorvastatin + grapefruit